Plinth Filling / Floor Base Calculator (Soil/Sand Fill, PCC Bed & DPM)

 Step 3 — PCC Bed

-The PCC bed volume comes from the same footprint, not the fill's compacted volume — it's a separate, thin layer cast on top of the finished fill.
+The PCC bed volume comes from the same total footprint area as Step 1, not the fill's compacted volume — it's a separate, thin layer cast on top of the finished fill.

 Complete these critical checks before approving the work or proceeding to the next construction stage.